LeanaNeuber/PrestaCop/README.md

 - [ ] Refactor all service, extract methods/classes and such (Céline, Florian)
 - [ ] Implement an Alarm solution: Website?
 (Florian)
 - [ ] Provide proper data cleansing on CSV
-- [ ] Question: In what interval should our drone simulator send what messages?
-It says 1% of messages are alarms.

 ## Not yet
 - [ ] Deployment of whole project to AWS: Terraform
 - [ ] Provide CSV-to-Stream as fatjar

 ## Questions to ask
-- [ ] Can we do some services in another language than Scala?
-Example: the alert service (AWS Lambda can't be used in Scala)
+- [x] Can we do some services in another language than Scala?
+Example: the alert service (AWS Lambda can't be used in Scala) -> Everything can be done with Scala + Terraform.
+If we really have a problem regarding a service, we can send him an email.
+  -> If not in Scala, in Java then (compile Scala into Java).
-- [ ] Ask about data cleaning
+- [x] Ask about data cleaning
+  -> The program should not crash if the CSV isn't clean -> Not send the bad lines
+- [x] Question: In what interval should our drone simulator send what messages?
+It says 1% of messages are alarms.
+  -> We're not obligated to do an interval.
+A simulator sending 20 messages with 1 alarm is enough.
 - [ ] Question: Should the CSV-to-Stream be deployed to AWS?